 Gathering the Information

 Before entering any endeavor, you should think about what success looks like.
 Usually, content marketing is a way to generate leads, but it can also provide resources for your existing clientele.
-Because of this, it’s key to get input from your sales and customer success departments when defining your content marketing goals.
+Because of this, it’s vital to get input from your sales and customer success departments when defining your content marketing goals.

 Here are some questions you may want to ask your sales team: